jahnvisethjs/MeetAndGreet/readme.md

-#Microsoft Teams Clone - Meet and Greet
+#Microsoft Teams Clone-Meet and Greet

 This is a meeting web application which is built under Microsoft Engage Mentorship Program.
 The challenge was to build a MS teams clone and solution should be a fully functional prototype with at least one mandatory functionality - a minimum of two participants should be able connect with each other using the product to have a video conversation.